Farama-Foundation/PettingZoo/docs/gamma.md

 *AEC diagram*

 This is a simple physics based cooperative game where the goal is to move the ball to the left wall of the game border by activating any of the twenty vertically moving pistons.
 Pistons can only see themselves, and the two pistons next to them.
 Thus, pistons must learn highly coordinated emergent behavior to achieve an optimal policy for the environment.
 Each agent get's a reward that is a combination of how much the ball moved left overall, and how much the ball moved left if it was close to the piston (i.e. movement it contributed to).
 Balancing the ratio between these appears to be critical to learning this environment, and as such is an environment parameter.
 If the ball moves to the left, a positive global reward is applied.
 If the ball moves to the right then a negative global reward is applied.
 Additionally, pistons that are within a radius of the ball are given a local reward.
+The weight of the local reward and global reward can be modified.

 Pistonball uses the chipmunk physics engine, and are thus the physics are about as realistic as Angry Birds.